Walter White (activist): Career

 White was educated at Atlanta University, a historically black college.
 W. E. B. Du Bois had already moved to the North before White enrolled, but Du Bois knew White's parents well.
 Du Bois had taught two of White's older siblings at Atlanta University.
 Du Bois and Walter White later disagreed about how best to gain civil rights for black people, but they shared a vision for the country.
 (See Atlanta Conference of Negro Problems.)

 After graduating in 1916, White took a position with the Standard Life Insurance Company, one of the new and most successful businesses started by black people in Atlanta.

 He also worked to organize a chapter of the National Association for the Advancement of Colored People (NAACP), which had been founded in 1909.
 He and other leaders were successful in getting the Atlanta School Board to support improving education for black children, who were taught in segregated schools, which were traditionally underfunded by the white-dominated legislature.
 (Black people had been effectively disfranchised at the turn of the century by Georgia's passage of a new constitution making voter registration more difficult, as did all the other former Confederate states.)

 At the invitation of activist and writer James Weldon Johnson, 25-year-old White moved to New York City.
 In 1918, he started working at the national headquarters of the NAACP.
 White began as secretary assistant of the NAACP; Du Bois and other leaders got over their concerns about his youth.
 White became an undercover agent in investigating lynchings in the South, which were at a peak.
 With his keen investigative skills and light complexion, White proved to be the NAACP's secret weapon against white mob violence.

-White passed as white as a NAACP investigator, finding both more safety in hostile environments and gaining free communication with white people in cases of violations of civil and human rights.
-He sometimes became involved in Klan groups in the South to expose those involved in lynchings and other murders.
-In the Little Rock, Arkansas, area he escaped on a train, having been harbored by several prominent black families because of threats that a black man "passing for white" was being hunted down to be lynched.
-The NAACP publicized information about these crimes, but virtually none was ever prosecuted by local or state southern governments.

 To become a popular leader, White had to compete with the appeal of Marcus Garvey; he learned to display a skillful verbal dexterity.
-Roy Wilkins, his successor at the NAACP, said, "White was one of the best talkers I've ever heard."
+Roy Wilkins, his successor at the NAACP, said: "White was one of the best talkers I've ever heard."

 Throughout his career, Walter White spoke out against segregation and discrimination but also black nationalism.
 Most notably, White and Du Bois's 1934 conflict was over the latter's endorsement of black people's voluntary separation within US society.